Washington State Department of Corrections: Food vendors

 Under the Washington state Food Umbrella Contract, WA DOC's Correctional Industries procures products from Food Services of America, Liberty Distributing, Medosweet Farms, Spokane Produce, Terry Dairy's, Triple "B" Corporations, and Unisource.
 WA DOC also contracts with Evergreen Vending, Coca-Cola, and other private food vendors for its facility vending machines.

 Communications

 WA DOC contracts with JPay, a private company that charges the incarcerated and their families for electronic mail, photo-sharing, money transfer, and video visiting services.
 Phone services for the incarcerated and their families are through WA DOC's contract with Global Tel Link.

 Secretary of Corrections

 The secretary of corrections in Washington State is a cabinet level position appointed by the state governor.
 This position differs from the historical director of the Washington Department of Institutions in its educational requirements.
 In the 1950s and 1960s, Washington law mandated that directors of the Department of Institutions were required to hold graduate degrees.
 The modern Washington Department of Corrections has no such requirements for its secretary of corrections.

+The position is responsible for administration of various adult correctional programs as well as overall management of the department.
+The position can also delegate tasks to various other departments and administrations including, Budget Strategy and Technology Administration, Chief Medical Officer, Communications Office, Employee and Business Support Services Administration, Equity, Diversity, Inclusion, & Respect (EDIR), Indeterminate Sentence Review Board (ISRB), and Office of Indian Policy.

+The Office of Deputy Secretary (which is separate from the Office of the Secretary) also oversees some major operational areas including the Community Corrections Division, Health Services Division, Prisons Division and the Reentry Division.